NOIR NIGHTS

 Film noir, what critic Roger Ebert once called“the most American film genre,” is known for low-key lighting as dark as a killer’s heart, camera angles more skewed than a gumshoe’s moral compass, and weaving plots as convoluted as was to circumvent the production code.

-Join us for a film series of dimly lit alleys, ambivalent motivations, hapless hard-drinking men and women who would just as soon kill you as love you.
+Join us for a film series of dimly lit alleys, ambivalent motivations, and hapless, hard-drinking men and women who would just as soon kill you as love you.